-16.1 Contributions for action shall be relevant to the Question or the subject under discussion as agreed by the chairman, the rapporteur for the Question, the coordinator of the study group and the author.
+4.5.1 Contributions for action shall be relevant to the Question or the subject under discussion as agreed by the chairman, the rapporteur for the Question, the coordinator of the study group and the author.
 Contributions must be clear and concise.
 Documents that are not directly related to the Questions under study should not be submitted.

-16.2 Articles that have been or are to be published in the press should not be submitted to ITU-D, unless they relate directly to Questions under study.
+4.5.2 Articles that have been or are to be published in the press should not be submitted to ITU-D, unless they relate directly to Questions under study and in this case should be fully attributed to their source, including, if possible, the relevant Web-page address.

-16.3 Contributions that include passages of an unduly commercial nature shall be deleted by the Director of BDT in agreement with the chairman; the author of the contribution shall be advised of any such deletions.
+4.5.3 Contributions that include passages of an unduly commercial nature shall be deleted by the Director of BDT in agreement with the chairman; the author of the contribution shall be advised of any such deletions.

-16.4 The cover page shall indicate the relevant Question(s), agenda item, date, source (originating country and/or organization, address, telephone number, fax number, and possible e-mail address of the author or contact person of the submitting entity), as well as the title of the contribution.
+4.5.4 The cover page shall indicate the relevant Question(s), agenda item, date, source (originating country and/or organization, address, telephone number, fax number, and e-mail address of the author or contact person of the submitting entity), as well as the title of the contribution.
 Indication should also be made as to whether the document is for action or for information and the action required, if any, and an abstract should be provided.
-A model is set out in Annex 2 to this resolution.
+A template is set out in Annex 2 to this resolution.

-16.5 If existing text needs to be revised, the number of the original contribution shall be indicated and revision marks (track changes) shall be used in the original document.
+4.5.5 If existing text needs to be revised, the number of the original contribution shall be indicated and revision marks (track changes) shall be used in the original document.